klembot/chapbook/guide/modifiers-and-inserts/link-inserts.md

 ## Cycling Links

 Chapbook has an insert for cycling links--that is, links that do not move the player anywhere, but change their label.
-See [Menus and Cycling Links](cycling) for more information.
+See [Menus and Cycling Links][cycling] for more information.

 [vars-section]: ../state/the-vars-section.html
 [cycling]: ../player-input/menus-cycling-links.md